CharlieMallon/milestoneThree/README.md

     #### Acceptance Criteria

-    -   A promp that shows the user the tasks they have completed that day
+    -   A prompt that shows the user the tasks they have completed that day
     -   Gives an opportunity for the user to review/put in tomorrows priorities.
     -   Gives the user a positive message?